 As historical as it is beautiful, poets, pirates and pioneers have always been drawn to the stunning western extremity of England.

 The wild, windswept moors, bucolic charm and spectacular beaches of Devon and Cornwall create an unbeatable combination for visitors.
-It would take weeks to explore every corner of the wonderful region, but if you’re there for a good time not a long time, here are ten top things to do in Devon and Cornwall that you really shouldn’t miss.
+It would take weeks to explore every corner of the wonderful region, but if you’re there for a good time not a long time, so let’s get into it!

 Stand on the rugged cliffs of Land’s End at the most southwesterly point of Britain and whisper your secrets to the salty wind as it carries them out to the Isles of Scilly.
 Awash with myths, legends, and torrid tales of King Arthur’s realm, there are at least 130 wrecks of ships lying at the bottom of the ocean around this storied granite peninsular.